 Storage of an ECC private key takes a little over twice that of an RSA key.
-Assuming pre-agreed domain parameters, ECC private keys and certificates are shorter than RSA private keys and certificates.
+Certificate sizes are comparable, with RSA, assuming pre-agreed domain parameters, ECC private keys and certificates are shorter than RSA private keys and certificates.